Glorious Day Trips from Seattle (Tips From a Former Local)

 Seriously though.
 There are a TON of awesome places to see around Seattle.
 From beautiful National Parks to quaint towns and stunning Puget Sound islands, the difficult part will be choosing which day trip to add to your itinerary.

-And especially if you book a guided day tour that includes transportation, it really couldn’t be easier to explore the Puget Sound area and beyond.
-It wouldn’t hurt to do two different day trips.
+If you book a guided day tour that includes transportation, it really couldn’t be easier to explore the Puget Sound area and beyond.
+And it wouldn’t hurt to do two different day trips.
+I’m just sayin’.

 More articles to help you plan your trip to Seattle